itf/6s092/courses/IAP19/PS/PS20/content.md

 # Readings
-Recitation notes 10, 6.006 Fall 2018 on Stellar.
+[Recitation notes 10](https://learning-modules.mit.edu/service/materials/groups/238004/files/fb806d51-1a22-4a1c-b388-33211a880b42/link?errorRedirect=%2Fmaterials%2Findex.html&download=true), Breadth-First Search, 6.006 Fall 2018 on Stellar.

-Lecture notes 10, 6.006 Fall 2018 on Stellar.
+[Lecture notes 10](https://learning-modules.mit.edu/service/materials/groups/238004/files/5f6a6fa2-26f7-4791-8e6e-2246ab4a4d83/link?errorRedirect=%2Fmaterials%2Findex.html&download=true), Breadth-First Search, 6.006 Fall 2018 on Stellar.

 # Traversing the graph with BFS

-BFS shares many characteristics with DFS, but BFS visits vertices in order of increasing distance.
+BFS shares many characteristics with [DFS](https://s092.xvm.mit.edu/IAP19/PS/PS19), but BFS visits vertices in order of increasing distance from the start (source) vertex.
 This invariant lends itself well to finding nearby vertices from a starting point, as well as computing distances and shortest paths in unweighted graphs.

 For reference, here is one implementation of breadth-first search on a graph using a first-in-first-out (FIFO) queue.

-    1. Add the starting vertex to the queue.
+    1. Add the starting vertex $s$ to the queue.
     2. Remove a vertex from the queue and add any of its neighbors we haven't yet seen to the queue.
     3. Mark the removed vertex as visited.
     4. If our queue isn't empty, go to step 2.
+Otherwise, we are done because we have visited all the vertices reachable from $s$.

-The order in which we visit vertices is the sequence produced by our BFS.
+BFS returns the vertices in the order in which we visit them.

 <question expression>
-csq_prompt = "What is the runtime of this algorithm in Theta notation as a function of $V$ and $E$, the number of vertices and edges?   \n\n" csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False csq_soln = "Theta(V+E)"
+csq_prompt = "What is the asymptotic runtime of this algorithm as a function of $V$ and $E$, the number of vertices and edges?   \n\n" csq_show_check = True csq_allow_check = True csq_allow_submit = True csq_allow_submit_after_answer_viewed = False
+csq_soln = ["O(V+E)", "Theta(V+E)"]
 csq_explanation = "Each vertex is visited once, and each edge is checked at most twice (once from each end).
 This gives us a runtime of $\Theta(V+E)$.<br><br>A possible implementation mistake that would slow down this algorithm is not ensuring that queue removal is done in $\Theta(1)$ time.
-Using `list.pop(0)` would be one such example." csq_name = "bfs_runtime"
+Using `list.pop(0)` would be one such example."
 </question>

 <center>